You are here

 • Obtain a Husky card

 Visit Husky Card Services to obtain a Husky Card.
-Your Husky Card grants you access to UW Libraries, U-PASS, and access to Condon Hall.
+Your Husky Card grants you access to UW Libraries, U-PASS, and access to Hutchinson Hall.
 Building access will become active around the beginning of the quarter.
+Email uwdrama@uw.edu and let us know when you have your Husky card.

 • Review information on the Transportation Services website